ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 2 - Valkey cache server.md

                 path: users.acl
     ~~~

-    You may notice that this declaration is identical to [the `StatefulSet` resource declared for the gitea's Valkey instance](G033%20-%20Deploying%20services%2002%20~%20gitea%20-%20Part%202%20-%20Valkey%20cache%20server.md#valkey-statefulset).
-This will not be an issue since the whole Gitea's setup will be deployed in its own distinct `gitea` namespace in the final part of this deployment procedure.
+    You may notice that this declaration is identical to [the `StatefulSet` resource declared for the Ghost's Valkey instance](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%202%20-%20Valkey%20cache%20server.md#valkey-statefulset).
+This will not be an issue since the whole Forgejo's setup will be deployed in its own distinct `forgejo` namespace in the final part of this deployment procedure.

 ## Valkey Service

-Declare the `Service` object required for Gitea's Valkey `StatefulSet` pod:
+Declare the `Service` object required for Forgejo's Valkey `StatefulSet` pod:

 1. Generate a new file named `cache-valkey.service.yaml`, also under the `resources` subfolder:

     ~~~sh
-    $ touch $HOME/k8sprjs/gitea/components/cache-valkey/resources/cache-valkey.service.yaml
+    $ touch $HOME/k8sprjs/forgejo/components/cache-valkey/resources/cache-valkey.service.yaml
     ~~~

 2. Declare the Valkey `Service` resource in `resources/cache-valkey.service.yaml`:

     ~~~yaml
-    # Gitea Valkey headless service
+    # Forgejo Valkey headless service
     apiVersion: v1
     kind: Service